-Karti Chidambaram says his rights as MP breached by CBI during raids
+Karti Chidambaram accuses CBI of breaching his rights as MP during raids

-In a letter to Lok Sabha Speaker Om Birla, the Congress leader claimed that the central agency officials seized documents related to a Parliamentary panel.
+In a letter to Lok Sabha Speaker Om Birla, the Congress leader claimed that the central agency’s officials seized documents related to a parliamentary panel.

 Congress MP Karti Chidambaram on Friday said that he has written to Lok Sabha Speaker Om Birla, alleging that his privileges and rights as a parliamentarian were breached by the Central Bureau of Investigation when its officers conducted a raid last week.